-n what has been characterized as a win for the planet but a challenge for businesses across the country, the California legislature passed two first-in-the-nation bills last week, manifesting its leadership in the battle against climate change.
-With those climate actions, the state that is the home to one out of eight Americans seeks to inspire and contribute to bold actions in other states and across the globe.
+In what has been characterized as a win for the planet but a challenge for businesses across the country, the California legislature passed two first-in-the-nation bills last week, manifesting its leadership in the battle against climate change.
+With those climate actions, the state that is the home to one out of eight Americans will impact far more people than that by mandating greenhouse gas disclosures by untold numbers of companies across the country that do business with a California corporation.

 The California Corporate Data Accountability Act (SB 253) and Greenhouse Gases: Climate Related Financial Risk Law (SB 261) are groundbreaking pieces of legislation that, when signed into law by Governor Gavin Newsom, will establish California on the bleeding edge of climate disclosure and climate financial risk reporting.
 In this blog post, we’ll explore the significance of these two bills and their potential impact on corporate sustainability and climate resilience.